Sajad Haider: Attock Conspiracy 1973

-On 30 March 1973, several Pakistan Army and Pakistan Air Force officers, including Group Captain Sajjad Haider, were arrested for their alleged role in what was to be known as the 1973 Attock Conspiracy Case on charges of attempting to overthrow the Government of Zulfikar Ali Bhutto.
+On 30 March 1973, several Pakistan Army and Pakistan Air Force officers, including Group Captain Haider, were arrested for their alleged role in what was to be known as the 1973 Attock Conspiracy Case on charges of attempting to overthrow the Government of Zulfikar Ali Bhutto.
 He was placed in solitary confinement, in a dark room for months in which he recalled that he developed a stronger relationship with Allah.

-He was offered a deal to get out early by two officials of the Air Intelligence, CA Waheed and Sibtain, who he referred to as Gestapo rats, in exchange for a false confessional statement against Zulfiqar Ali Khan in front of a magistrate, which Sajad refused to do.
+He was offered a deal to get out early by two officials of the Air Intelligence, CA Waheed and Sibtain, who he referred to as Gestapo rats, in exchange for a false confessional statement against Zulfiqar Ali Khan in front of a magistrate, which Haider refused to do.

 The 14 air force officials were tried at PAF Camp Badaber on 27 July 1973 in a General Court Martial headed by Air Vice Marshal Chaudhry Rab Nawaz where Haider and others were exonerated.
-The court members also observed that the case against Group Captains Sajad Haider and Sattar Chaudhry was merely a personal vendetta driven by the sitting Chief of Air Staff Zafar Chaudhry.
+The court members also observed that the case against Group Captains Sajjad Haider and Sattar Chaudhry was merely a personal vendetta driven by the sitting Chief of Air Staff Zafar Chaudhry.